kili-technology/kili-python-sdk/docs/sdk/plugins.md

 A plugin is a set of :

 - a `python` file
-- a non mendatory `requirements.txt` file listing all the dependencies you need for you plugin.
+- a non mandatory `requirements.txt` file listing all the dependencies you need for you plugin.

 The plugin you are going to upload has to contain a `class` and two methods for the different types of events: